A support theorem for nested Hilbert schemes of planar curves: Supports

-As a consequence of theorem (\ref{thmB}) if we have supports different from the smooth locus, then we will have to look for them in the $i$-codimensional irreducible components of the $B_i$'s.\\ We will prove Theorem 1 using the a criterion on supports coming from mixed Hodge theory: the stalks of $IC$ sheaves appearing in the decomposition theorem are endowed with a mixed Hodge structure; moreover Saito \cite{Sa} proves that the isomorphism
+As a consequence of theorem \ref{thmB} if we have supports different from the smooth locus, then we will have to look for them in the $i$-codimensional irreducible components of the $B_i$'s, consisting of curves whose cogenus is exactly equal to $i$.\\ We will prove Theorem 1 using the a criterion on supports coming from mixed Hodge theory: the stalks of $IC$ sheaves appearing in the decomposition theorem are endowed with a mixed Hodge structure; moreover Saito \cite{Sa} proves that the isomorphism

 in the decomposition theorem is actually an isomorphism of mixed Hodge structures.
 Whenever we have a mixed Hodge structure $H=\oplus H^i$ we can define the so called \ita{weight polynomial} as

 This polynomial has the additivity property, i.e. if $Z\subset X$ is a closed algebraic subvariety of $X$ then